 Enron remains highly committed to the South American market and we see tremendous opportunities for growth in the region.
 The evolution we describe is consistent with what Enron is doing worldwide.
 The success of this strategy is reflected in our stock price performance.

 To be consistent with our performance targets, this evolution of the South American business must be based on delivering the appropriate ROE and net income.
 This may be obtained in part through the restructuring of debt on a project, the partial or total monetization of an asset or the addition of a new partner to a project.
-Diomedes is leading a task force to evaluate our position now and we will keep you informed.
+Diomedes currently is leading a task force to evaluate our positions.

 As we approach our second quarter, we invite you to join us in embracing these new opportunities and ask you to remain flexible and enthusiastic as we enter this new phase of growth and business opportunities.